-- Crude birth rate widely used in the theory is not the only way to measure fertility.
+- The crude birth rate widely used in the theory is not the only way to measure fertility.

-- The main causes of decline in population may be different in different countries.
+- The main causes of the decline in population may be different in different countries.

 - It fails to predict the levels of birth rate and death rate.